wuqizhe/learngit/readme.txt

 I am learning Git from Git document
-Git is a version control system
+Git is a distribution version control system
+And Git is a free software